phts/JavaScriptTemplateLiteralEnhancements/README.md

 ### Insert template placeholder

-If nothing is selected type `$` inside template string to insert a placeholder:
+If nothing is selected type `$` inside template literal to insert a placeholder:

 ```js
 const str = `This is ${}`